Yin Fatang: Life and career

 In 1980, he entered Tibet for a second time and was designated by the Central Committee of the Chinese Communist Party as the first secretary of the Party Committee for the Tibet Autonomous Region.
 Concurrently, he was appointed by the CCP Central Military Commission as deputy political commissar of the Chengdu Military Region and first political commissar of the Tibet Military Region.
 During this time, he was chosen First Secretary of the Party Committee of the Tibet Military Region and Chairman of the Third Tibetan Committee of the Chinese People's Political Consultative Conference.
 Throughout his tenure, he instituted numerous programs to redirect the emphasis of work towards economic development, resulting in a significant transformation in Tibet.
+He remained doubting of some of the liberalization policies of Xi Zhongxun in Tibet, as well as skeptical of the Choekyi Gyaltsen, 10th Panchen Lama.
+Regarding the 14th Dalai Lama, Yin said "his greatest mistake is treason" and that he can return to China only "as long as he has patriotic feeling and is willing to admit his mistakes".

+On 1 June, he was removed as Party Secretary of Tibet.
 In July 1985, he was sent from Tibet to serve as the deputy political commissar of the PLA Second Artillery.
 He attained the rank of lieutenant general in 1988 and received the Medal of Honor for Independent Merit.
+He viewed this move as a demotion, writing in his memoirs that some had "cried out against the injustice".

 Yin served as a delegate to the Fifth, Sixth, Seventh, and Eighth National People's Congresses, was a member of the Standing Committee of the Seventh and Eighth National People's Congresses, and participated in the Committee of Internal and Judicial Affairs, among other roles.
 Furthermore, he was elected as a delegate to the 12th and 13th Central Committee of the Chinese Communist Party.

 Yin died in Beijing on 20 June 2025, at the age of 102.